mvolkmann/blog/src/prolog.md

 likes(X, Y). % outputs false.
 ```

-Another way to add predicates from the top level
+Another way to add predicates from the top level is to use `[user].`
-is to enter `[user].`, type the desired predicates,
-and press ctrl-d to return to the top level.
+as described in the "Typical Flow" section.

 ## Input